hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @planetsizecpu Congratulations.
 For sound you can use Sox: http://sox.sourceforge.net.
 It‚Äôs really easy to use with Red call function and available for macOS, Linux and Windows:)

 [18:43:54](#8oHfsDCtQsU5KH3F2yiKYhA-cBVaCXhvrFQHHg7y2QE) <planetsizecpu (Jose Luis)>:
-Thx guys. @cloutiy great idea, I'll try to write a doc explaining how it has been coming to the actual state. @ldci will check sox, it is not the first time I use a language under development and the xperience tell me it is better wait for things well arranged before investing so much effort Ì†ΩÌ∏É
+Thx guys. @cloutiy great idea, I'll try to write a doc explaining how it has been coming to the actual state. @ldci will check sox, it is not the first time I use a language under development and the xperience tell me it is better wait for things well arranged before investing so much effort üòÉ

 [18:45:34](#0DyeCsbbqbdN2ITPCb6RxtsOXKMQdOwjyXG_slS7m4o) <planetsizecpu (Jose Luis)>:
-* Thx guys. @cloutiy great idea, I'll try to write a doc explaining how it has been coming to the actual state. @ldci will check sox, but about Red sound it is not the first time I use a language under development and the xperience tell me it is better wait for things well arranged before investing so much effort Ì†ΩÌ∏É
+* Thx guys. @cloutiy great idea, I'll try to write a doc explaining how it has been coming to the actual state. @ldci will check sox, but about Red sound it is not the first time I use a language under development and the xperience tell me it is better wait for things well arranged before investing so much effort üòÉ

 [19:13:31](#26DV-vABffIQygLs-aJ-gVcIPSrYbypWpgSiGaRoNCo) <ldci (Fran√ßois Jouen)>:
 @planetsizecpu Have a look here: https://github.com/ldci/Red-System/blob/main/Map/morse.red